nirmpate/obscurify3/blog/the-hotlist-spring-summer-2021-energy.md

 ---
-title: Spring/Summer 2021— Energy.
+title: The Hotlist Spring/Summer 2021 &#35;Energy
 description: If you come to find yourself longing for the last time you were out dancing, pre-COVID… close your eyes, turn this playlist all the way up, and envision a better place.
-published: true
+published: false
 date: February 1st 2021
 isoDate: 2021-02-01
 featured: no